henrycatalinismith/11tysass/readme.md

 The `files` array is a list of Sass files for the plugin to compile.
 Each item in the array should be an object of [Sass render options][sass.Options].
-The following two properties are required for all files, but you can pass other Sass options alongside them as well if you have specific Sass configuration needs.
+The following two properties are the most important, but you can pass other Sass options alongside them as well if you have specific Sass configuration needs.

 #### `file`

-This tells Sass which file to render.
+This value is required.
+It tells Sass which file to render.
 It's specific to your project: it's a name you choose, not 11tysass.
 Yours might be called `style.scss`.

 #### `outFile`

 This tells 11tysass where to save the rendered CSS.
 This is project-specific just like [`file`](#file).
 You might want to choose `style.css` if you're not sure.

+If you're going to load your rendered CSS via a `<style>` tag instead of a `<link>` tag, you can leave this value out.
+11tysass doesn't need to write a CSS file to your `_site` directory if nothing's going to load it.
+But if you want to use a `<link>` tag to load your CSS, then you need to provide an `outFile` value so that there's a file to load.

 If you need a content hash in this filename for cache-busting purposes, 11tysass supports that.
 The usage example at the top of the readme shows an